MeetPujara/Microsoft-Clone/readme.md

 # Microsoft Clone 🖥️

 Welcome to the Microsoft Clone project!
-This project is a replica of the Microsoft website created using HTML, CSS, and Tailwind CSS.
+This project is a replica of the Microsoft website created using Tailwind CSS.

 ## Description ℹ️